mhed89/adhd-drink-water-reminder/README.md

 # Water Reminder System

 A CircuitPython-based water reminder that uses an RGB LED to remind you to drink water every hour.
 Press a button after drinking water to reset the timer and track your daily water intake.
-Plug it in to your computer/power supply, and have it beside you while working or studying.

 ## Components